United Republic of Tanzania

 Currency: Tanzanian shilling (TZS)

-The United Republic of Tanzania, the most populous country in East Africa, sits directly south of the Equator and shares its borders with Uganda, Rwanda and Burundi to the northwest, Kenya to the northeast, Mozambique to the southeast, Malawi directly south and Zambia to the southwest.
-It is encompassed by Lake Victoria, Lake Nyasa, Lake Tanganyika and the Indian Ocean.
-Tanzania’s 947,300 sq km territory holds an array of diverse landscapes.
-Northwestern Tanzania is home to massive mountain landforms including Mount Kilimanjaro, a popular attraction for hikers and the highest dormant volcano in Africa.
-Contrarily, the lowest point in Africa is at the floor of Lake Tanganyika, the west-most region of Tanzania.
-Towards the center is where the Serengeti National Park and the Ngorongoro Conservation Area are situated in, both of which are UNESCO World Heritage Sites and are the best safari holiday destinations in Africa.
-Other than Tanzania’s geological wonders, archaeological sites and historical records certifies that it is one of the origins of humanity; its rich culture and diverse ethnicity have lasted until this day, spreading their indigenous art and wisdom through agricultural activities, fishing, mining and tourism.
+The United Republic of Tanzania, one of the most populous countries in East Africa, sits directly south of the Equator and shares its borders with Uganda, Rwanda and Burundi to the northwest, Kenya to the northeast, Mozambique to the southeast, Malawi directly south and Zambia to the southwest.
+It is bordered by Lake Victoria, Lake Nyasa, Lake Tanganyika and the Indian Ocean.
+Tanzania’s approximately 947,303 km² territory holds an array of diverse landscapes.

 Demographics

-Tanzania’s population, as at 2022, is estimated to be 61,498,438, the largest in East Africa.
-The high total fertility rate of 4.8 children per woman has contributed to its population growth rate of 2.78%.
-The country’s high dependency ratio of 85.9 is mainly attributable to its youthful population with about 62% of the population being under 25, and 42% being under the age of 14.
-About 37% of Tanzania’s population lives in urban residences and the nation has amongst the fastest rates of urbanisation, currently at a rate of 4.89%.
+The high total fertility rate and a youthful age structure have contributed to its population growth.
+The country’s high dependency ratio is mainly attributable to its youthful population, with a substantial majority of Tanzanians below the age of 25.
+About 38% of Tanzania’s population lives in urban residences, and the nation has amongst the fastest rates of urbanisation in the region.

 History

-Tanzania is the birth grounds of human ancestry, dating back to the 1st millennium BCE.
-Its modern history started with the Portuguese’ exploration and occupation of the island of Zanzibar in the 15th and 16th centuries respectively.
-Their occupation, however, did not last long as Omani Arabs ousted them in 1699.
-During the 19th century, the Germans began to acquire territory on mainland Tanzania, and formed a colony called the German East Africa in 1897.
-The German colonisation was replaced by the British following Germany’s defeat in the First World War when Britain received a mandate from the League of Nations over Tanganyika in 1919, today’s mainland Tanzania.
-Following public campaigns for independence and majority rule, Tanganyika became independent in 1961 and a republic one year later.
-Subsequently, Zanzibar achieved independence in 1963.
-In 1964, Tanganyika and Zanzibar merged to become the United Republic of Tanzania.
+During the nineteenth century, the Germans began to acquire territory on mainland Tanzania and formed a colony called German East Africa in the 1880s.
+The German colonisation was replaced by British administration following Germany’s defeat in the First World War, when Britain received a mandate from the League of Nations over Tanganyika in 1919, today’s mainland Tanzania.

-Tanzania’s then president, Nyerere established diplomatic relations with Britain in the 1960s and subsequently with China in the 1970s, who largely contributed to financing the construction of a railway link between Dar es Salaam and Zambia.
-After Nyerere’s socialism policy was proved to be a failure, Ali Hassan Mwinyi took over as president in 1985 and strived to repair Tanzania’s economy by combating corruption and encouraging foreign investment.
-Thereafter, the Constitution of Tanzania was amended in 1992 to allow multiple political parties.
-Tanzania’s first multi-party elections was held in 1995 and concluded with the win of the Chama Cha Mapinduzi party, which was represented by every president up to date.
+Tanzania’s then president, Julius Nyerere, established diplomatic relations with Britain in the 1960s and subsequently with China in the 1970s, which largely contributed to financing the construction of a railway link between Dar es Salaam and Zambia.
+After Nyerere’s socialism policy faced major economic difficulties, Ali Hassan Mwinyi took over as president in 1985 and strived to repair Tanzania’s economy by combating corruption and encouraging foreign investment.

 Key Dates